Product Filters

 The thickness of hardwood plywood can vary, but it is typically sold in 4'x8' sheets.

-Most hardwood ply sheets are engineered using Formaldehyde-free glues meaning they are not water-resistant and are only suitable for interior applications.
+Most hardwood faced ply sheets are engineered using Formaldehyde-free glues meaning they are not water-resistant and are only suitable for interior applications.

 Depending on the grade and treatment used, hardwood plywood can be applied externally in humid conditions as well as in interior applications.